ahsand97/connect-to-globalprotect-vpn-using-nmcli/README.md

 Then the script can be used, this is the help message:

 ```
-usage: connect_to_global_protect_vpn_using_nmcli [-h] --connection-name CONNECTION_NAME
+usage: connect_to_global_protect_vpn_using_nmcli [-h] (--connection-name CONNECTION_NAME | --connection-uuid CONNECTION_UUID) --vpn-portal VPN_PORTAL
-                                                 --vpn-portal VPN_PORTAL
-                                                 [--vpn-user-groups [VPN_USER_GROUP_GET_URL_SAML [VPN_USER_GROUP_CONNECT_VPN ...]]]
+                                                 [--vpn-user-groups [VPN_USER_GROUP_GET_URL_SAML [VPN_USER_GROUP_CONNECT_VPN ...]]] [--vpn-os VPN_OS]
-                                                 [--vpn-os VPN_OS]
                                                  [--openconnect-args [OPENCONNECT_ARGS_GET_URL_SAML [OPENCONNECT_ARGS_CONNECT_VPN ...]]]

-Connect to a Global Protect VPN connection that requires SAML authentication using nmcli and
+Connect to a Global Protect VPN connection that requires SAML authenticaton using NetworkManager (nmcli) and openconnect.
-openconnect.

 options:
   -h, --help            show this help message and exit
   --connection-name CONNECTION_NAME
-                        Name for the connection to add with nmcli if it's not already
+                        Name for the connection to add with NetworkManager (nmcli) if it's not already created.
-                        created.
+  --connection-uuid CONNECTION_UUID
+                        Connection UUID for an already existing connection to use to stablish the VPN connection with NetworkManager.
-  --vpn-portal VPN_PORTAL, --vpn-gateway VPN_PORTAL
+  --vpn-portal, --vpn-gateway VPN_PORTAL
                         Address of the portal/gateway of the Global Protect VPN.
   --vpn-user-groups [VPN_USER_GROUP_GET_URL_SAML [VPN_USER_GROUP_CONNECT_VPN ...]]
                         Usergroups to pass to openconnect's --usergroup parameter.
-It can be
-                        a single value or 2 values.
-The first value is used when using
-                        openconnect to get the URL to perform the SAML authentication and
+It can be a single value or 2 values.
+The first value is used when using openconnect to get the URL to perform the SAML authentication and the
-                        the second one is used when using openconnect to perform the VPN
-                        authentication.
-If the value for this parameter is only 'gateway'
-                        then 'gateway' will be used as the --usergroup parameter to get the
-                        URL for SAML authentication and for the VPN authentication the
+                        second one is used when using openconnect to perform the VPN authentication.
+If the value for this parameter is only 'gateway' then 'gateway' will be used as the --usergroup parameter to get the URL for SAML
-                        --usergroup parameter will be 'gateway:prelogin-cookie'.
-If the
-                        value for this parameter is only 'portal' then 'portal' will be used
+                        authentication and for the VPN authentication the --usergroup parameter will be 'gateway:prelogin-cookie'.
+If the value for this parameter is only 'portal' then 'portal' will be used as the --usergroup
-                        as the --usergroup parameter to get the URL for SAML authentication
-                        and for the VPN authentication the --usergroup parameter will be
+                        parameter to get the URL for SAML authentication and for the VPN authentication the --usergroup parameter will be 'portal:portal-userauthcookie'.
-                        'portal:portal-userauthcookie'.
   --vpn-os VPN_OS       OS to pass to openconnect's --os parameter.
-Options can be: 'linux',
-                        'linux-64', 'win', 'mac-intel', 'android', 'apple-ios'.
+Options can be: 'linux', 'linux-64', 'win', 'mac-intel', 'android', 'apple-ios'.
   --openconnect-args [OPENCONNECT_ARGS_GET_URL_SAML [OPENCONNECT_ARGS_CONNECT_VPN ...]]
                         Extra arguments to pass to openconnect.
-It can be a single value or
-                        2 values, make sure to add quotes to distinguish from the normal
-                        arguments of the application.
+It can be a single value or 2 values, make sure to add quotes to distinguish from the normal arguments of the application.
 The first value contains the extra
-                        openconnect arguments used to get the URL to perform the SAML
-                        authentication and the second one contains the extra openconnect
-                        arguments used to perform the VPN authentication.
-Example:
+                        openconnect arguments used to get the URL to perform the SAML authentication and the second one contains the extra openconnect arguments used to perform the VPN authentication.
+Example: --openconnect-args "
-                        --openconnect-args "--extra-arg=value --another-arg=value" "--extra-
-                        arg=value"
+                        --extra-arg=value --another-arg=value" "--extra-arg=value"
 ```

 ## Example: